128technology/docs/docs/config_service_health.md

 - Per destination (/32 address only)
 - Per traffic-class (high, medium, low, best-effort)

-In the absence of dynamic protocols in the network (or when the route convergence times are too high), the system collects statistics along the dimensions mentioned above.
-Some of the metrics collected are:
+The Session Smart Router (SSR) collects key performance metrics to assist in making load balancing decisions, such as:

 - Number of TCP connection errors
 - Number of UDP failures due to ICMP unreachable
 - Time to first data packet for TCP and TLS

-Service Health Learning provides the ability to gather route data (Detection Mode), and enforce (Enforcement Mode) path selection based on this data.
+Service Health Learning can operate in a detection mode to gather the metrics listed above, and then enforce path selection based on the experienced values.

 ## Detection Mode